Woman who says Herschel Walker paid for abortion says he said she wouldn’t be ‘safe’

 “When I saw the first woman coming forward weeks ago, he immediately called her a liar and said ‘I never signed anything with the letter “H,”’” she said.
 “And I knew I had many cards where he signed the letter ‘H.’”

-Ms Doe shared photos and cards that her attorney Gloria Allred shared during their press conference last week and repeated that they saw each other during his football games.
+Ms Doe shared photos and cards that her attorney Gloria Allred presented during their press conference last week and repeated that they saw each other during his football games.

 She said that when she got pregnant in 1993, he pressured her to get an abortion.